MistyCommunity/Documentation/src/content/coding/using-remote-commands/rest.md

 - Result (boolean) - Returns `true` if there are no errors related to this command.

 ### SlamStopStreaming - ALPHA
 Closes the data stream from the Occipital Structure Core depth sensor.
+This command turns off the laser in the depth sensor and lowers Misty's power consumption.

 **Important!** Always use this command to close the depth sensor data stream after using `SlamStartStreaming` and any commands that use Misty's Occipital Structure Core depth sensor.
 Note that Misty's 4K camera may not work while the depth sensor data stream is open.